X-lab2017/oss101/Assignments/Assignment-typo.md

 **Stupid:**

-How do I get the color-picker on the FooDraw program to takea hexadecimal RGB value?
+How do I get the color-picker on the FooDraw program to take a hexadecimal RGB value?

 **Smart:**